 Enlargements made with a Miraphot from small negatives will equal if not surpass prints obtained from larger negatives, thus allowing a substantial saving in the cost of films or plates.
-The Miraphot is supplied with electric bulb, cable, socket, switch, and base-board.
+The Miraphot is supplied with electric bulb, cable, socket and switch.